 This is Derbyshire County Council’s priority route – to create a continuous cycle way from Dronfield to Clay Cross.

-Dronfield to Unstone Green (PEAK resort) (not yet built)
+Dronfield to Unstone Green (PEAK resort) (work has commenced)

-This section has finally been approved by the Highway Authority and construction will hopefully be in 2020.
+Construction started in November 2020.
 It will create a shared path alongside the road from Dronfield to the entrance to PEAK Resort’s car park in Unstone Green.
 There are some width constraints especially past Unstone Junior School and over the railway line but two side roads will be closed off.

 PEAK Resort bridleway (built)

 The bridleway is finished and enables cyclists to ride traffic free from Unstone Green to the new roundabout on Broomfield Road.
 The bridleway also goes up the hill around PEAK Resort and crosses a field to Dronfield Hallowes (very steep!).

-Peak Resort to Whittington Moor Roundabout (under construction)
+Peak Resort to Whittington Moor Roundabout (almost complete, Nov 2020)

-We now have the detailed plans for this section including a Toucan crossing from PEAK Resort then a shared path until using the existing underpass into the Sheepbridge estate.
-Then a climb up to Dunston Road and dropping down to a widened footpath leading to the underpass and cycle roundabout at Whittington Moor.
+This section more or less finished now.
+The footway coming out of Peak Resort has been widened and is now a shared path to a new Toucan crossing then a widened shared path to the existing underpass into the Sheepbridge estate.
+Then a climb up to Dunston Road and dropping down to a widened shared path leading to the underpass and cycle roundabout at Whittington Moor.
 Due to land ownership, funding and time constraints this is a bit of a compromise but it will at least create a route.

 Stonegravels Way – Whittington Moor to Chesterfield College (built)